 U.S. Government Shutdown Likely As Disputes on Defunding Obamacare in Congress Continue

-Published on September 26, 2013 · Filed Under Politics
+Published on September 26, 2013 · Filed Under Uncategorized

 (Long Island, NY) The United States is set to both hit the debt ceiling and run out of money on Oct.
 1, and, if Congress cannot agree on a budget, the nation will face a government shutdown.